fuzzybabybunny/hpp-StripeMakeSync/README.md

 StripeMakeSync
 =========================

 A wrapper to allow a synchronous coding style for Stripe.
-Utilized the `makeSync` package found [`here.`](https://github.com/fuzzybabybunny/hpp-makeSync)
+Utilizes the `makeSync` package found [`here.`](https://github.com/fuzzybabybunny/hpp-makeSync)

 ### Install